Your Bear Management Unit (BMU) – The North BMU

 Each year, FWC receives thousands of calls statewide from the public about bears.
 The associated bar chart shows the number of bear-related reports FWC received from the North BMU.

 Figure 2.
-This bar graph shows the number of North BMU bear related calls, and percentage of core and non-core complaints received by FWC from the public from 2010 to 2019, totaling 463 calls.
+This bar graph shows the number of North BMU bear-related calls, and the percentage of core and non-core complaints received by FWC from the public from 2010 to 2020, totaling 510 calls.

 Core complaints are conflicts, whereas non-core complaints are interactions that could be positive or negative.